mojohelpdesk/mojohelpdesk-api-doc/README.md

 ==

-Replace 'mysupport.mojohelpdesk.com' with your helpdesk address, and access_key parameter with your access key (it can be found in your profile).

-## Mojo Helpdesk API documentation
+## Mojo Helpdesk API Documentation
+Mojo Helpdesk (www.MojoHelpdesk.com) is a ticket tracking service developed by Metadot. his document describe its public API.

-The Mojo Helpdesk API can return XML or JSON.
+### About Mojo Helpdesk API
+Mojo Helpdesk API is simplistic and very easy to use.
+Mojo Helpdesk API allows 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Montastic service.
+The communication is done by using RESTful HTTP requests and XML or JSON responses.
 It requires an access key that is found in the Mojo Helpdesk user profile.

+In the example below, replace `mysupport.mojohelpdesk.com` with your helpdesk address, and `access_key` parameter with your access key (it can be found in your profile).

 ## List tickets